Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Experimental Results

 \subsubsection{Data generation}

-\myitem \cmt{Network via Erd\H{o}s-R\'enyi model}We consider a dynamic VAR model where the coefficients change abruptly in two specific points in time.
+\myitem \cmt{Network via Erd\H{o}s-R\'enyi model}We consider a dynamic VAR model where the coefficients change abruptly at two specific points in time.
 To generate the synthetic data, an Erd\H{o}s-R\'enyi random graph is generated with edge probability $p_e$ and self-loop probability 1.
-This random graph underlies the data generation, and its binary adjacency matrix determines which entries of the matrices $\{\bm A^{(t)}_p\}_{p=0}^P$ are zero for all $t$. \myitem \cmt{VAR coefficients from Gaussian distribution}The rest of entries are drawn i.i.d. from a standard normal distribution.
+This random graph underlies the data generation and its binary adjacency matrix determines which entries of the matrices $\{\bm A^{(t)}_p\}_{p=0}^P$ are zero for all $t$. \myitem \cmt{VAR coefficients from Gaussian distribution}The rest of the entries are drawn i.i.d. from a standard normal distribution.
 Each of the matrices $\{\{\bm A^{(t)}_p\}_{p=0}^P\}_{t=1}^T$ is then scaled down by a constant that ensures that the VAR process is stable \cite{lutkepohl2005}. \myitem \cmt{Time series data generation}The innovation process samples are drawn independently as $\bm{u}[t]\sim\mathcal{N}(\bm{0}_N, \sigma_u^2\bm I_{N})$.
-At $t=T/3$ and $t=2T/3$, the model changes abruptly from one model to another model.
-This is performed by generating each time a new set of VAR coefficients while keeping the binary adjacency matrix fixed. \end{myitemize}
+At $t=T/3$ and $t=2T/3$, the model changes abruptly from one model to another model, by generating at each changepoint a new set of VAR coefficients with the appropriate support (adjacency matrix).
+Changes in the adjacency matrix are simulated as follows: at each transition, the adjacency matrix is also changed by altering 33\% of the edges.
+This means that 1/3 of the edges are removed and new edges are introduced with probability $p_e/3$. \end{myitemize}

-\subsubsection{Competing alternatives}
+\subsubsection{Competing Alternatives}